okdyy75/okdyy75/README.md

 - 💬 Ask me about ...
 Backends for PHP, Laravel, SQL, etc...
 - 📫 How to reach me: ... wantedly
 - 😄 Pronouns: ... okdyy75
-- ⚡ Fun fact: ... yabaT wa iizo
+- ⚡ Fun fact: ... tofu on fire

 ## My Link
 Wantedly